 The difference between an offline token and a refresh token is that there is no expiration time for an offline token.

 By default, the offline token is valid even if the user is not logged in or the server is restarted, unless it is revoked.
 However, you need to use this offline token at least once within the default period of 30 days from the last use.
 That’s because an offline token will associate with an offline session.
 And this offline session only has the default idle time of 30 days as I said above.
-At the Realm level, this 30-day value is configured in the Tokens tab of Realm Settings, the Offline Session Idle field:
+At the Realm level, this 30-day value is configured in the Session tab of Realm Settings, Offline session settings section, the Offline Session Idle field:

-In this Tokens tab, as you can see, we have another field related to offline sessions, named Offline Session Max Limited.
+In this Offline session settings section, as you can see, we have another field related to offline sessions, named Offline Session Max Limited.
 The meaning of this field is that if you enable it, the offline token will be expired in the default time of 60 days, no matter how many times we use this offline token: